develop-me/bootcamp--week-03--programming-fundamentals/exercises/04/02-classes/README.md

 ## Classes

-For the following challenges, **look at how the class is being used to work out what it needs to do**.
+For the following exercises, **look at how the class is being used to work out what it needs to do**.

 1) Create a class that represents a light switch